17 May The Street Banners

 Exciting news, The Street Banners are up again giving a cheery look to our Town.
-They are supplied and erected by Winchcombe Town Council and they certainly look very smart.
+They are supplied and erected by Winchcombe Town Council and they certainly look extremely smart.

 There are five different designs around the town centre, each representing part of our history.

 Queen Katherine Parr 1512 – 1548

 The last and surviving wife of King Henry VIII.

 Katherine and her husband Thomas Seymour arrived at Sudeley Castle in June 1548 in the final months of her pregnancy, along with Thomas’ young ward, Lady Jane Grey.